LeGoffMael/insta_assets_picker/README.md

 - ✅ Instagram layout
     - Scroll behaviors, animation
     - Preview, select, unselect action logic
+- ✅ Image and Video (no crop) support
 - ✅ Theme and language customization
-- ✅ Multiple images pick (with maximum limit)
+- ✅ Multiple assets pick (with maximum limit)
-- ✅ Single image pick mode
+- ✅ Single asset pick mode
 - ✅ Restore state of picker after pop
-- ✅ Select aspect ratios to crop all images with (default to 1:1 & 4:5)
+- ✅ Select aspect ratios to crop all assets with (default to 1:1 & 4:5)
-- ✅ Crop all images at once and receive a stream with a progress value
+- ✅ Crop all image assets at once and receive a stream with a progress value
 - ✅ Prepend or append a custom item in the assets list
 - ✅ Add custom action buttons
-- ❌ Videos are not supported

 ## 📸 Screenshots